Laurette Luez: Hollywood career

 Errol and I play our love scenes through the window and do not kiss.
 But we took stills embracing each other.
 They asked me if I enjoyed working that way with Errol and I told them it was very, very disturbing, to say the least.

 In 1949, she participated in a later famous Life magazine photo layout, in which she posed with other up-and-coming actresses, Marilyn Monroe, Lois Maxwell, Cathy Downs, Suzanne Dalbert, Enrica Soma and Jane Nigh.

 From that time forward she was cast mostly in exotic, sexy character roles in films and television.
 In 1953, she appeared in Siren of Bagdad as a dancing slave girl.
-The following year, she played a small role in the Bowery Boys film, Jungle Gents, opposite Huntz Hall's character "Sach" (her one line was "Kiss, kiss, kiss").
+The following year, she played a small role in the Bowery Boys film Jungle Gents, opposite Huntz Hall's character "Sach" (her one line was "Kiss, kiss, kiss").

-In 1956, she appeared in another exotic slave-girl role as Karamaneh in the syndicated TV series, The Adventures of Dr. Fu Manchu.
+In 1956, she appeared in another exotic slave-girl role as Karamaneh in the syndicated TV series The Adventures of Dr. Fu Manchu.
 She also was a regular on The Donald O'Connor Show (1954–1955).

-Her last major film credit was in 1963 when she played a cantina girl, Felina, in Ballad of a Gunfighter with Marty Robbins, drawn from his 1959 hit song "El Paso."
 Luez left the film industry in 1965.